 Normal cat toys are destroyed by hard-playing Maine Coons, so I browsed for items that were sturdy and quality.
 But they also required some dynamic elements.
 This cat breed is intelligent too, which is why they may get bored and never touch a toy again.

-I looked for tough and stable medium-height cat trees, and larger than normal litter boxes.
+I looked for tough and stable medium-height cat trees for Maine Coon cats, and larger than normal litter boxes.
 The litter box is a place you want your cat to be comfortable – it’s less trouble for the owner too!

 Now that my cat is an adult, she gets the best reactions from others.
 A combination of the dramatic size, slightly wild coat and features, with luxurious long haired fur creates quite an impression.